Radiquum/AniX/DEPLOYMENT.md

 - -p - container port to be exposed externally.
 PORT:3000

 > [!NOTE]
-> For variables you received if you deployed [anix-player-parsers](./player-parsers/README.md), you need to use `-e VARIABLE=VALUE` before the word anix
+> For variables you received if you deployed [anix-player-parsers](./player-parsers/README.md), you need to use `-e VARIABLE=VALUE` before the last word anix

 [docker run command](https://docs.docker.com/reference/cli/docker/container/run/)